Grey-crowned goldfinch: Description

 The juvenile lacks the red in the face, has faint streaking on breast and has buffish tips to coverts and tertial markings.

-Its calls include twittering "deedelit" and "chirik".
+The juvenile has duller and darker legs compared to the adult's pink to dull brown legs.

+Vocalizations

+The song of the grey-crowned goldfinch is a rather chaffinch-like combination, with a long mix of pleasant bubbling and twittering, though it lacks the "tinkling" notes of the European goldfinch.
+Its calls include twittering "deedelit" and "chirik", which do have a similar tinkling sound.

 Distribution

 The grey-crowned goldfinch breeds in southern and eastern Iran east through Afghanistan to the western Himalaya in northern and western Pakistan, northwestern India, and western Nepal, and northeast through Central Asia to the far west of Xinjiang in China.
 In the nonbreeding season it is found to lower levels in the Himalaya and Central Asia; in the Himalaya, it is a altitudinal migrant, breeding at 2,400–4,200 m altitude (rarely down to 1,500 m), and descending in winter to 1,900–2,400 m (rarely down to 75 m) altitude; similar altitudinal migration also occurs in Kazakhstan.

 It occupies open and sparse deciduous woodland, mixed deciduous and conifer woods, forest edges at an altitude of 2100-3600 m, orchards and often parks and gardens.
 It usually lives at altitudes higher than the European goldfinch.